e4drcf/ewizardjs-docs/docs/documentation/CLI-commands.md

 ## Authentification commands

 These commands will help you to log in and logout from the platform.
-Since eWizard platform and eWizard CLI are strongly connected, you can log in through CLI and then proceed working in eWizard platform without any extra efforts for log in.
+Since eWizard platform and eWizard CLI are strongly connected, you can log in through CLI and then proceed to work in eWizard platform without any extra efforts for log in.

 <figure class="highlight bash">
     <pre class="code">$ wiz login [options]</pre>